the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 * Often times different people will use the same term to mean completely different things or for different purposes
 * This exercise can help detangle the nuances of a commonly used term and whether or not there is overlap, and thus provides an opportunity to build shared understanding and goals
 * Requirements gathering is informed by the user interview process from the design and qualitative research worlds
-* The work begins after you gather requirements information, which is the starting point to facilitate a group conversation

 (cl-stakeholder-workshops)=
 ## Organising stakeholder workshops